 Has one daughter.

-Member of the Jury at the Venice Film Festival in 2006.
+Member of the 'Official Competition' jury at the 63rd Venice International Film Festival in 2006.

 Decided to become a filmmaker after seeing Alfred Hitchcock's Vertigo.